StarboyXYN/Frosty-Hub/README.md

 changelog:

-dec 12 2022:Script came to the public
+december 12 2022:Script came to the public

-dec 13 2022:Bug fixes
+december 13 2022:Bug fixes

-dec 14 2022:Added more scripts
+december 14 2022:Added more scripts

-jan 25 2023:Cleaned up the UI
+january 25 2023:Cleaned up the UI

+march 18 2023:Discontinuing the script and working on a new one